montagejs/frb/README.md

 ### Map

-You can also create mappings from one array to a new array and an expression to evaluate on each item.
+You can also create mappings from one array to a new array and an expression to evaluate on each value.
 The mapped array is bound once, and all changes to the source array are incrementally updated in the target array.
-Unaffected items in the array are not affected.

 ```javascript
 var object = {objects: [